raj23manj/Design-Patterns-java-udemy/README.md

          Context -> interface -> impl
         - Template design pattern
          used when there is a sketch of operations and leave the details to be implemented for the child
+        - Visitor Design pattern
+         used to perform operation on a group of similar objects.
+With this pattern we can the operational logic from objects to another class use case => when ceo visists employees froma a list oneby one and gives performance apprisals